ava-labs/core-mobile/docs/dependencies_resolutions.md

 forcing web3 to be 1.7.5 so that we can apply a patch to prevent it from apply promise polyfill, which breaks our app.
 React Native already supports promise out of the box

+### "@hpke/core": "1.2.7"

+@avalabs/utils-sdk depends on @hpke/core 1.2.5 while core mobile depends on 1.2.7. we need to force it to 1.2.7 so that we can apply the same patch to @hpke/core.